JyotiKumar-Poddar/loevegas/README.md

 ## Getting Started

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `BigNumberApplication,class` class from your IDE.
+One way is to execute the `main` method in the `VegasApplication.class` class from your IDE.

 Alternatively you can use the [Spring Boot Gradle plugin](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/html/) like so: